cyberpunk2073/vam-backstage/docs/Implementation.md

 | `disabled`  | main `AddonPackages` (`library_dir_id IS NULL`)       | `Foo.1.var.disabled`     |
 | `offloaded` | a registered aux library directory (`library_dir_id`) | `Foo.1.var`              |

 For dependency-graph purposes, `disabled` and `offloaded` behave identically (the package is unavailable to VaM at runtime).
 On-disk names are fully derived from `storage_state`: `disabled` carries the `.var.disabled` suffix; `enabled` and `offloaded` are suffix-less.
-Aux dirs are normalized — any externally-placed `.var.disabled` found in an aux dir is renamed to bare `.var` (or unlinked if a bare sibling already exists) by both the scanner and the watcher on first observation, so `pkgVarPath()` can rebuild the path from `(library_dir_id, filename, storage_state)` alone.

-All app-initiated transitions go through `applyStorageState` in `src/main/storage-state.js`, which performs an `fs.rename`, updates the DB row (`storage_state` + `library_dir_id`), patches the in-memory store, and suppresses the watcher for both source and dest paths.
-Aux dirs are guaranteed to be on the same filesystem as main `AddonPackages` (validated by a probe-rename on registration in `ipc/library-dirs.js`), so a plain rename is always sufficient — cross-disk offload is intentionally out of scope for v1.
-External (watcher-observed) transitions are reconciled separately and never go through `applyStorageState`.
+All app-initiated transitions go through a single `applyStorageState` chokepoint that does `fs.rename`, DB update, in-memory patch, and watcher suppression atomically.
+Aux dirs must live on the same filesystem as main `AddonPackages` (validated by a probe-rename when the dir is registered), so a plain rename is always sufficient.

 ### `library_dirs` — Offload Library Directories